hardlystrictlyjerry/hardlystrictlyjerry.github.io/jam1.md

 Many thanks to Kevin and Heidi for hosting the July HSJ Jam: opening their house, making delicious food (thanks Heidi!), setting up the PA after setting up and tearing down the PA earlier that day (thanks Kevin!)

-Songs: Bertha, Eyes of the World, Bird Song, Man Smart/Women Smarter, They Love Each Other, Brown Eyed Women, Don't Let Go, Franklin's Tower, Sugaree, Uncle John's Band, The Wheel, and probably a few others I've forgotten.
+Songs: Bertha, Eyes of the World, Bird Song, Man Smart/Women Smarter, They Love Each Other, Brown Eyed Women, Don't Let Go, Franklin's Tower, Sugaree, Uncle John's Band, The Wheel, Dire Wolf, Big River, and probably a few others I've forgotten.

 <h2>Audio and Video Vignettes</h2>